Amina Lawal

-Amina Lawal Kurami (born 1972) is a Nigerian woman sentenced to death by stoning for adultery and for conceiving a child out of wedlock.
+Amina Lawal Kurami (born 1972) is a Nigerian woman previously sentenced to death by stoning for adultery and for conceiving a child out of wedlock.
 Lawal was sentenced by an Islamic Sharia court in Funtua, in the northern state of Katsina, in Nigeria, on 22 March 2002.
 The person she identified as the father of the child, Yahayya Muhammad Kurami, was acquitted of the accusation of zinā.
-Although Kurami was excused because he took an oath by the Holy Qur’an, this was not an option for Lawal due to the presence of her child, which is proof in the Mālikī school.
+Although Kurami was excused because he took an oath by the Qur’an, this was not an option for Lawal due to the presence of her child, which is considered proof in the Mālikī school.

 Lawal's conviction sparked an international controversy.
 It was overturned by the Katsina State Sharia Court of Appeal which ruled that it violated Islamic law, and she later remarried.

 Background

 Lawal was the second Nigerian woman condemned to death by stoning for engaging in sex before marriage.
 The first woman, Safiya Hussaini, had her sentence overturned in March 2002 on her first appeal.
 Sharia law was established in northern Nigeria's mostly Muslim state Zamfara in 2000 and has since spread to at least twelve other states.